Write a function lastElem that

 the kth element of a list l, where elements are numbered starting

 from 0.
-(Do not use the built-in operator !!
+(Do not use the built-in operator !!, which does

 the same thing.)